 There is one very mysterious caveat to this whole "postmarked letters from India" thing, which for me has remained unclear to this day.
 In with the letters written by my father and found by my cousin was a large unopened manila envelope addressed to the home address where my family was living while my mother was still alive.
 The envelope was postmarked from the Pennsylvania town my grandmother on my father's side lived, intimating, because it had been postmarked --- and the fact that my cousin had it --- that the envelope had been mailed from Pennsylvania alright, but must NOT have been received by someone on the California end.
 My cousin, in first finding the large envelope in with all the other the letters and able to feel something inside, and hoping it might be money, opened it.
 What he found was the three letters from India.

 It is my contention that after my grandmother on my father's side received the letters from India, in that they were addressed to my father, upon collecting the three of them, she simply placed them unopened in the large envelope and mailed them off to my family home in California.
 The envelope apparently arrived sometime after my mother's death, we moved, and my father disappeared.
 It was then most likely routinely "returned to sender" via the post office, only later to be found by my uncle when he traveled to Pennsylvania upon the death of his mother.
 The reason the large manila envelope raises concerns is because when my cousin found it, it too, had NOT been opened.
 Most likely what happened was when the envelope was returned to my grandmother, she knowing what was in it because she was the one who sent it, simply threw it into her junk without any need to open it, possibly thinking she would give it to my dad when she saw him.
 When he never showed up, having the large envelope must have slipped from her mind and she just forgot about it.
+Then upon her death, after finding the unopened large envelope addressed to my dad, my uncle must have passed it along to him, and of which, even then he never opened it or read the letters, only to end up in the trunk I delivered to my uncle in July, 1972.(see)

 I am unable to confirm all of the above because my cousin, after opening the envelope cut out the section with the stamps thinking they might be of some value, then disposed of the envelope.
 The section with the stamps had a postmark alright, but no sign of a "return to sender" imprint which must have been somewhere on the main body of the envelope.
+If you haven't done so already from one of the earlier footnotes, please see:

 WHERE ARE THE LETTERS NOW?